yowmamasita/Ferris2/docs/users_guide/events.rst

 Events
 ======

 Ferris has a very simple global pubsub-style event system.
-Beyond the events emitted by :doc:`handlers`, there's also a way to globally emit and respond to events.
+Beyond the events emitted by :doc:`controllers`, there's also a way to globally emit and respond to events.

 .. module:: ferris.core.events